 Park and travel on pavement or gravel roads only.

 Gasoline is not sold within park and valley boundaries.
-Be sure to fill up in town before beginning your trip on Rt.203
+Be sure to fill up in Mammoth Lakes before beginning your trip on Highway.203

-Ride only on roads (not trails), single file with traffic, and wear light colors after dark.
+Ride only on roads (not trails), single file with traffic, and wear light colors and have lights after dark.
 Speeds must not exceed those posted on the roads.
-People under 18 must wear a helmet and helments are strongly suggested for all.
+People under 18 must wear a helmet; helments are strongly suggested for all.

 Service is spotty because of the great distance to cell towers and the rugged terrain.
-There are pays phone is available in the valley or ask a ranger.
+A pay phone is available at the ranger station.

 Roads may close at any time due to snow and ice.
 If inclement weather is expected or during the spring and fall, call 760-934-2289 to check to see if the road is open.